CommonGateway/CoreBundle/docs/features/Code_quality.md

 # Code Quality

+> **Warning**
+> This file is maintained at the Conduction [Google Drive](https://docs.google.com/document/d/1KYnCd4O-wvdV7Z0fgWhXyi4hjTsy-8VBnNnLsZpNMTQ/edit).
+Please make any suggestions of alterations there.

 Code quality is a central pillar of our development philosophy.
 For us, it signifies easy-to-interpret, well-documented, and maintainable code.
 This means that we aim to reduce cyclomatic complexity and cognitive strain, while clearly defining units of code for specific tasks and nothing more.
 High-quality code is essential for rapid development, especially when code needs to be revisited months later.

-## Uses Classes

-n.a.

 ## Writing good code

 Writing good, maintainable code is a crucial part of any software development process.
 It ensures that the codebase is easy to understand, modify, and extend, thereby increasing the efficiency of the developers and the overall quality of the software.

-*   **No Dead Code:** Dead code is code that is no longer in use or never used, including unused variables, functions, or even modules.
+- **No Dead Code:** Dead code is code that is no longer in use or never used, including unused variables, functions, or even modules.
 It should be removed as it creates unnecessary complexity and can cause confusion and mistakes.
-*   **No Code Duplication**: Code duplication is a known code smell and should be avoided.
+- **No Code Duplication**: Code duplication is a known code smell and should be avoided.
 It makes the codebase harder to maintain and increases the likelihood of bugs.
 Use principles of DRY (Don't Repeat Yourself) to avoid duplication.
-*   **Keep Units of Code Short and Simple**: Long methods or functions can be difficult to understand, test, and debug.
+- **Keep Units of Code Short and Simple**: Long methods or functions can be difficult to understand, test, and debug.
 It is advisable to break them down into smaller, simpler units that do one thing well.
-*   **Separation of Concerns**: Each module or component of the software should have a single responsibility.
+- **Separation of Concerns**: Each module or component of the software should have a single responsibility.
 This design principle, known as the Single Responsibility Principle (SRP), makes the software easier to maintain and understand.
-*   **Loosely Coupled Architecture**: Coupling refers to the degree to which one module depends on other modules.
+- **Loosely Coupled Architecture**: Coupling refers to the degree to which one module depends on other modules.
 High coupling leads to a fragile system that is hard to change and understand.
 It's better to have a loosely coupled architecture where modules interact through well-defined interfaces.
-*   **Keep the Codebase as Small as Possible**: A smaller codebase is easier to understand, test, and maintain.
+- **Keep the Codebase as Small as Possible**: A smaller codebase is easier to understand, test, and maintain.
 It also reduces the risk of bugs.
 Remove unused code, avoid unnecessary complexity, and strive for simplicity.
-*   **Tested Software**: Tests are crucial to ensure that the software works as expected and to prevent the introduction of bugs.
+- **Tested Software**: Tests are crucial to ensure that the software works as expected and to prevent the introduction of bugs.
 Automated tests are particularly useful as they can be run frequently and catch regressions early.
-*   **Refactoring**: Code smells are indicators of potential problems in the code.
+- **Refactoring**: Code smells are indicators of potential problems in the code.
 They might not be causing a problem now, but they increase the risk of bugs in the future.
 Regular refactoring helps keep the codebase clean and maintainable.

 One of the good resources for writing maintainable software is "Building Maintainable Software" by Joost Visser from the Software Improvement Group.
 This book provides practical guidelines for writing clean, maintainable software and should be a part of every developer's toolkit.